Catherine of Austria, Queen of Poland

 Catherine of Austria (Katarzyna Habsburżanka; Kotryna Habsburgaitė; 15 September 1533 – 28 February 1572) was one of the fifteen children of Ferdinand I, Holy Roman Emperor and Anna of Bohemia and Hungary.
-In 1553, she married Polish King Sigismund II Augustus and became Queen consort of Poland and Grand Duchess consort of Lithuania.
+In 1553, she married Polish King and Lithuanian Grand Duke Sigismund II Augustus and became Queen consort of Poland and Grand Duchess consort of Lithuania.
 Their marriage was not happy and they had no children together.
 After a likely miscarriage in 1554 and a bout of illness in 1558, Sigismund became increasingly distant.
 He tried but failed to obtain a divorce from the pope.
 In 1565, Catherine returned to Austria and lived in Linz until her death.
 Sigismund died just a few months after her, bringing the male line of the Jagiellon dynasty to its end.
 The dynasty would continue, strictly speaking, for one more reign—that of Sigismund Augustus’ sister, Anna Jagiellon, who was crowned with the male title of Rex Poloniae.

 Early life and Duchess of Mantua

 Catherine was one of the fifteen children of Ferdinand I, Holy Roman Emperor, and Anna of Bohemia and Hungary.
-She spent most of her childhood at Hofburg, Innsbruck and received education based on discipline and religion.
-She learned Italian and Latin languages.
+She spent most of her childhood at Hofburg, Innsbruck and received education based on discipline and religion, learning the Italian and Latin languages.
 On 17 March 1543, Catherine was betrothed to Francesco III Gonzaga, Duke of Mantua and Marquess of Montferrat, reflecting her father's desire to strengthen Habsburg influence against France in northern Italy, particularly Milan.
-Both Catherine and Francesco were 9 and 10 years old at the time, so the wedding took place six years later on 22 October 1549.
+Catherine and Francesco were 9 and 10 years old at the time, so the wedding took place six years later on 22 October 1549.
 In October 1549, Catherine with a dowry of 100,000 Rhine florins was escorted by her elder brother Ferdinand II, Archduke of Austria from Innsbruck to Mantua.
 The marriage lasted only four months as Francesco drowned in Lake Como on 21 February 1550, and a widowed Catherine returned home to Innsbruck.
 To improve Catherine's chances of a better second marriage, the Habsburgs claimed that the marriage was not consummated.